garrandall/popular-music-data/tracks/girlfriend-bow-wow-omarion.md

 All mine, all mine
 Shawty with me all the time (shawty wit me all the time) Stay hot, stay fly
-Keep her right by my side, (she so fine cant you see man) Yep, that's my girlfriend
+Keep her right by my side, (she so fine can't you see man) Yep, that's my girlfriend
 (can you hear me man)
 Yep, that's my boyfriend